astrologos/tradinggym/README.md

 # CryptoEnvironment

 CryptoEnvironment is a gym environment for cryptocurrency trading.
-It provides a simulation environment for training and evaluating trading strategies.
+It provides a simulation environment for training and evaluating reinforcement learning agents.

 ## Features